Axekinn/wiki.axekin.com/content/en/post/Yuzu.md

 ### Step 3: File extraction

-Once the download is finished, **extract** the archive with one of these software:
+Once the download is complete, **extract** the archive with one of these software:

 | Software | Download Link | Compatibility |
 |----------|---------------|---------------|